K3D-tools/K3D-jupyter/docs/source/basic_functionality/Camera.rst

 .. k3d_plot ::
    :filename: camera/camera03.py

-Look at larger icosahedron from a point above  its center orienting camera to have y-axis up.
+Look at the larger icosahedron from a point above  its center, orienting camera to have y-axis up.

 .. code::